portellam/Easy-Launch-INI-Switcher/csv/README.md

 - flexibility: to define reproduceable `launch.ini` permutations, regardless of homebrew paths.
 - to allow contributor(s) to audit, append to, or subtract as need (homebrew conflicts, new releases).

-## Disclaimer
+## 1. Disclaimer
+> [!WARNING]
+> - Do not go online WITHOUT A STEALTH SERVER.
+Without a stealth server, the risk of a console and/or account ban IS CERTAIN.
+With a stealth server, the risk of either ban is low, but NOT ZERO.
+>
-The database files have NOT been peer reviewed.
+> - The database files have NOT been peer reviewed.
 However, the permutations should work as intended.
+>

-Unauthorized modifications to database files may lead to UNEXPECTED BEHAVIOR.
+> - Unauthorized modifications to database files may lead to UNEXPECTED BEHAVIOR.
 Please use caution when making changes.

-## Files
+## 2. Files
 | Database                       | Usage                                                             |
 | ------------------------------ | ----------------------------------------------------------------- |
 | [dashboard-paths.csv][01]      | Dashboard directories and `.xex` files.                           |